The Open Championship 2023: Dates, schedule and how to watch on TV

 Royal Liverpool Golf Club, also referred to as Hoylake.
 The Merseyside links has hosted five Opens in the post-war era with Fred Daly, Peter Thompson and Roberto De Vicenzo winning in 1947, 1956 and 1967 respectively.

-There was then a 39-year wait for the Open to return to Hoylake, with Tiger Woods plotting his way around a parched layout with a masterful display of strategy and ball-striking in 2006.
+There was then a 39-year wait for the Open to return to Hoylake, with Tiger Woods plotting his way around a parched layout in 2006 with a masterful display of strategy and ball-striking.

 In softer conditions eight years later, McIlroy secured his first and only Open, course form that bodes well as he attempts to end his major drought.